CyprianBohojlo/CyprianBohojlo/README.md

 **2. Research Project**

 Replicating a Comparative Simulation Study on Classification Methods This repository contains code for replicating and slightly extending the simulation study introduced by Kim (2010).
 The original study compares several classification algorithms: Decision Tree, Logistic Regression, and Artificial Neural Networks (ANNs)—across multiple data-generation scenarios.
 Here, we replicate this simulation and also include Random Forest as an additional algorithm to test.
-Check out the [paper](doc/main.pdf).

 **3. Laser Hockey RL agent**

 The final project about the development of a Reinforcement Learning agent for a laser hockey game in the course Reinforcement Learning WiSe 24/25 at the University of Tübingen, Germany.
-For details check out the [paper](RL_report.pdf).